Battle of Shanghai: Combat near Guangfu (October 2 – November 1)

-On October 23, 1937, the 13th division continued its attack towards Guangfu.
-The 65th and 104th infantry regiments advanced towards Laoluzhai and Sanjiacun.
-The 104th infantry regiment encircled and captured Sanjiacun with three infantry battalions, nearly wiping out the two defending companies of the 160th division.
-The Japanese army accused the Chinese army of using poison gas near Sanjiacun.
-At the same time, the 65th infantry regiment attempted to capture Laoluzhai but was repelled by the 57th division.
-At 17:00 p.m., the 159th division, which after the battles for Liujiahang and Gujiazhai had a total of only 347 officers and 3,020 soldiers left, sent the 953rd regiment under Hong Shiyang (洪世揚) to take over the positions of the 160th division at Sanjiacun and Laoluzhai.
+On October 23, 1937, the 13th Division continued its attack towards Guangfu.
+The 65th and 104th Infantry Regiments advanced towards Laoluzhai and Sanjiacun.
+The 104th Infantry Regiment encircled and captured Sanjiacun with three infantry battalions, nearly wiping out the two defending companies of the 160th Division.
+The Japanese Army accused the Chinese Army of using poison gas near Sanjiacun.
+At the same time, the 65th Infantry Regiment attempted to capture Laoluzhai but was repelled by the 57th Division.
+At 17:00 p.m., the 159th Division, which after the battles for Liujiahang and Gujiazhai had a total of only 347 officers and 3,020 soldiers left, sent the 953rd Regiment under Hong Shiyang (洪世揚) to take over the positions of the 160th Division at Sanjiacun and Laoluzhai.

-On October 24 and October 25, 1937, the 58th and 65th infantry regiments failed to make any progress against the 953rd regiment at Majiazhai and the 98th division in front of Xinmuqiao.
-The 116th infantry regiment launched a massive assault at the Mengjiazhai position, destroying all fortifications of the 57th division and causing heavy casualties on the Chinese division.
-Divisional commander Ruan Zhaochang (阮肇昌) requested the 90th division of the 4th corps sent a battalion as support.
-With the help of reinforcements, the 57th division was able to halt the attack, causing more than 500 casualties on the 116th infantry regiment.
-The next day, aircraft and artillery repeatedly bombed the positions of the 57th division, destroying all the repaired fortifications.
-The 116th infantry regiment quickly broke through and occupied Mengjiazhai and Gejiatou (葛家頭).
-On October 26, the 13th division continued attacking but made little progress under tenacious Chinese resistance.
-On October 27, the 58th infantry regiment broke into the first-line positions south of Guangfu using trench warfare.
-On the same day, the 3rd battalion of the 65th infantry regiment attempted to cross the Yangjing River.
-A part of the 10th company was fired upon while crossing the river and all of them were killed.
-More than 20 troops of the 12th company successfully crossed the river and broke into the southern corner of Majiazhai, but were similarly wiped out by the 953rd regiment.
-By then, the 3rd battalion had only more than 100 soldiers left.
-The 953rd regiment suffered dozens of casualties in the engagement.
-On that night, 3,234 soldiers and laborers from six supplementary battalions were received by the 66th corps, one-third of whom went to the 159th division and the remaining two-thirds went to the 160th division.
+On October 24 and October 25, 1937, the 58th and 65th Infantry Regiments failed to make any progress against the 953rd Regiment at Majiazhai and the 98th Division in front of Xinmuqiao.
+The 116th Infantry Regiment launched a massive assault at the Mengjiazhai position, destroying all fortifications of the 57th Division and causing heavy casualties on the Chinese division.
+Divisional commander Ruan Zhaochang (阮肇昌) requested the 90th Division of the 4th Army sent a battalion as support.
+With the help of reinforcements, the 57th Division was able to halt the attack, causing more than 500 casualties on the 116th Infantry Regiment.
+The next day, aircraft and artillery repeatedly bombed the positions of the 57th Division, destroying all the repaired fortifications.
+The 116th Infantry Regiment quickly broke through and occupied Mengjiazhai and Gejiatou (葛家頭).
+On October 26, the 13th Division continued attacking but made little progress under tenacious Chinese resistance.
+On October 27, the 58th Infantry Regiment broke into the first-line positions south of Guangfu using trench warfare.
+On the same day, the 3rd Battalion of the 65th Infantry Regiment attempted to cross the Yangjing River.
+A part of the 10th Company was fired upon while crossing the river and all of them were killed.
+More than 20 troops of the 12th Company successfully crossed the river and broke into the southern corner of Majiazhai, but were similarly wiped out by the 953rd Regiment.
+By then, the 3rd Battalion had only more than 100 soldiers left.
+The 953rd Regiment suffered dozens of casualties in the engagement.
+On that night, 3,234 soldiers and laborers from six supplementary battalions were received by the 66th Army, one-third of whom went to the 159th Division and the remaining two-thirds went to the 160th Division.